ibexa/documentation-developer/docs/guide/bundles.md

+---
+description: Ibexa DXP is composed of bundles containing different parts of the application.
+---

 # Bundles

 A bundle in Symfony (and [[= product_name =]]) is a separate part of your application that implements a feature.